MoceanAPI/monday-dashboard/README.md

 ![image](https://user-images.githubusercontent.com/24620178/200761674-1ccb6e6c-2d7b-499d-bef6-ee47a3e2a624.png)

 ## FAQ
-1. Can I get Test Credits ?
+1. **Can I get Test Credits ?**

 You can get 20 FREE credits and credits are valid for 14 days.
 Subject to approval.

-2. Can I send international messages?
+2. **Can I send international messages?**

 Yes.
 We are an international SMS provider.
 You can send out SMS both locally and internationally based on our price list.

-3. What is the maximum characters per SMS I can put into the message?
+3. **What is the maximum characters per SMS I can put into the message?**

 160 characters for a normal text message, 70 characters for a Unicode text message (Arabic, Chinese, and etc)

-4. Is there a limit to how many numbers I can send at one time?
+4. **Is there a limit to how many numbers I can send at one time?**

 There is no limit on numbers to be sent in one go.

-5. What format does my phone number need to be in?
+5. **What format does my phone number need to be in?**

 Mobile phone numbers need to be entered in international formatting with the country code and without spaces, plus signs or leading zeros.

+6. **Why my SMS failed to deliver ?**

+You may have set an invalid sender id, alphanumeric sender id must be less than 12 characters, numeric sender id must be less than 16 characters.
+Another common issue is you did not specify the correct phone number format including country code. eg: Country 60 for country malaysia, 60123456789

 ### SMS Compliance in United States (US)